slick/slick/slick/src/sphinx/orm-to-slick.rst

 .. includecode:: code/OrmToSlick.scala#slickQueryWithTypes

 ``Query`` marks collection-like query expressions, e.g. a whole table. ``People`` is the Slick Table subclass defined for table person.
 In this context it may be confusing that the value is used rather as a prototype for a row here.
-It has members of type ``Column`` representing the individual columns.
-Expressions based on these columns result in other expressions of type ``Column``.
-Here we are using several ``Column[Int]`` to compute a ``Column[Boolean]``, which we are using as the filter expression.
+It has members of type ``Rep`` representing the individual columns.
+Expressions based on these columns result in other expressions of type ``Rep``.
+Here we are using several ``Rep[Int]`` to compute a ``Rep[Boolean]``, which we are using as the filter expression.
 Internally, Slick builds a tree from this, which represents the operations and is used to produce the corresponding SQL code.
-We often call this process of building up expression trees encapsulated in place-holder values as lifting expressions, which is why we also call this query interface the lifted embedding in Slick.
+We often call this process of building up expression trees encapsulated in place-holder values as lifting expressions, which is why we also call this query interface the *lifted embedding* in Slick.

 It is important to note that Scala allows to be very type-safe here.
-E.g. Slick supports a method ``.substring`` for ``Column[String]`` but not for ``Column[Int]``.
+E.g. Slick supports a method ``.substring`` for ``Rep[String]`` but not for ``Rep[Int]``.
 This is impossible in Java and Java APIs like Criteria Queries, but possible in Scala using type-parameter based method extensions via implicits.
 This allows tools like the Scala compiler and IDEs to understand the code much more precisely and offer better checking and support.

 A nice property of a Slick-like query language is, that it can be used with Scala's comprehension syntax, which is just Scala-builtin syntactic sugar for collections operations.
 The above example can alternatively be written as